johnmunoz777/Generative-AI-Powered-Object-Detection-/README.md

 ---
 <br>

 > Disclaimer: ALL video data used in this demo was obtained from publicly available sources and is used strictly for non-commerical, educational research purposes.
-Videos were attained from Panamericana Television  [ Panamericana Televisiob](https://panamericana.pe/) ,(Unsplash) <a href="https://unsplash.com/photos/a-person-riding-a-motorcycle-on-a-city-street-0cJwbbIJbn8/" target="_blank">Unsplash</a>  <a href="https://elcomercio.pe/lima/transporte/gobierno-suspende-obligatoriedad-del-uso-del-chaleco-para-motociclistas-por-60-dias-mtc-seguridad-ciudadana-sicariato-ultimas-noticia/#google_vignette" target="_blank">GEC / Grupo El Comercio</a>  and (Video source) <a href="https://www.pexels.com/" target="_blank">Pexels</a>
+Videos were attained from Panamericana Television  [ Panamericana Televisiob](https://panamericana.pe/) ,(Unsplash) <a href="https://unsplash.com/photos/a-person-riding-a-motorcycle-on-a-city-street-0cJwbbIJbn8/" target="_blank">Unsplash</a>  <a href="https://elcomercio.pe/lima/transporte/gobierno-suspende-obligatoriedad-del-uso-del-chaleco-para-motociclistas-por-60-dias-mtc-seguridad-ciudadana-sicariato-ultimas-noticia/#google_vignette" target="_blank">GEC / Grupo El Comercio</a>  and (Pexels) <a href="https://www.pexels.com/" target="_blank">Pexels</a>